shwgao/KV_Cache_Optimization/README.md

 ## Problem Statement
 Large language models (LLMs) incur substantial latency and memory overhead when conditioning on many retrieved documents.
 Traditional RAG pipelines either truncate context or re-encode long contexts repeatedly.
 CacheBlend addresses this by:
-- Precomputing and storing per-chunk KV caches using a target LLM.
+- Precomputing and storing per-chunk KV caches using an LLM.
 - Keeping only the top-K most relevant chunks on GPU while staging remaining chunks on CPU as placeholders.
 - During speculative decoding, proactively promoting likely-needed CPU chunks to GPU using a lightweight relevance proxy, enabling fast, memory-aware decoding.